Report Card 2022

 Every year, each public school and school district in Massachusetts receives a report card.
 Just as your child’s report card shows how they are doing in different subjects, the school’s report card is designed to show families how our school is doing in different areas.
-Our school’s report card is available at HYWest Report Card 2021.
+A link to our school’s report card is available at

 The report card includes multiple measures of a school’s performance – more than just MCAS scores.
 It represents a new way of looking at school performance, by providing information on student achievement, teacher qualifications, student learning opportunities, and more.

 Report cards are designed to be useful tools for everyone connected to our school.
 Families can use the information to have meaningful conversations with us about what the school is doing well and where there is room for improvement.
 Community and education leaders can use the information to better understand how to support students and our school.

 At Hyannis West we meet students where they are, both academically and social-emotionally.
 We utilize a variety of data points, not just MCAS scores, to inform the instruction and support that we provide to our students.
 Time is allotted in the school-wide schedule to provide targeted support and/or enrichment in both Reading and Math.
 Learning is also enhanced through online programs such as Lexia, Imagine Learning, and Dreambox.
 We believe that social-emotional learning is as important as students’ academic learning and that is evidenced by the Responsive Classroom approach we use to promote a positive school climate and by the Second Step curriculum that is taught in all grades, K-3.
 We hold our students to high academic and behavioral expectations and believe that all our students can achieve with engaging, rigorous instruction and timely supports.
 We welcome and encourage family involvement in the educational process.
 We see parents as critical partners in the success of our students and school, and we are grateful for your continued support.